EXHIBITION: Reclamation: Artists’ Books on the Environment, San Francisco Center for the Book, San Francisco, CA

 WEBINAR: In conversation with Cleary Vaughan-Lee, ED, Global Oneness Project, Inverness, CA, May 21, 2020

-Webinar Interview with Photographer Jane Baldwin
+Webinar discussion with documentary photographer Jane Baldwin

 I've always been intrigued by the way places change over time.
 This is one component that we are including in our new lesson plans.
 We will be releasing the first batch in the coming weeks.
 How are the people and places featured in our short documentary films and photo essays experiencing change and what are the factors that precipitate that change?